SURFnet/sp-dashboard/docs/translations.md

 To import the default translations into the lexik database, run the `import-translations` ant target.
 This should be done after each deployment.

+Translation tokens ending with `.html` will be loaded in a WYSIWYG editor in the translation interface.
+These translations are also to be outputted unescaped in the template.
+To do so in twig use the raw filter.
+For example:
+`{{ 'service.edit.comments.html'|trans|raw }}`